johny1614/RxVision/README.md

 Bugs:
 - Sometimes selecting range is buggy - there is 0 ms (maybe after we go back to Full range?)
+- After long idle of web page and refreshing it - sometimes there are missing markers, maybe after changes of permissions in manifest

 UI analysis/improvements:
 - Dot lines of streams - maybe on the left split pane side too?
 Maybe different design?